wp-plugins/my-calendar/readme.txt

 == Upgrade Notice ==

-- Version 1.10.10 Fixes miscellaneous bugs relating to caching and two validation errors.
+- Version 1.10.11 Fixes miscellaneous bugs relating to caching and a couple other issues.
 - Version 1.10.2 is a CRITICAL SECURITY UPGRADE.
 Please upgrade promptly.
 - Version 1.10.0 adds a printable view, multi-day events, and a few additional new options.
-- Version 1.9.0 incorporated many new event editing and management options and a refresh of My Calendar's styles and scripts.
-Some changes will require updated styles or scripts to work properly.
-Updated JavaScript and styles <em>will not be installed by default</em>, in order to avoid overwriting any custom changes, but you can update styles and scripts on their editing pages.